Civil Unrest in Minneapolis. Trump Chooses Violence to Deal With Protestors.

 The internet again is coming to the rescue; Amazon Prime delivers new and used books we had a hard time getting before, like works by Marx and Engels now accessible by internet for low prices.

 Giving up the cable subscription for the internet saves money.
-People are paying a hundred dollars a month for cable, and at best we can say it includes the internet.
-An internet connection costs about 50$, and it is advertisement free when you pay for it.
+People are paying a hundred dollars a month for cable, and at best we can say it includes the internet., an internet connection costs about 50$,

 As the material conditions change, outdated ideas resort to outdated technology to transmit their messages.
 Cable television, radio broadcast television, AM radio, are all examples of outdated industry dominated by the Republican bourgeoisie.
 Control of cable television consumes these people.
 It is their main prerogative, and they control the companies advertising, and even have their political leaders on the station when suffrage occurs,to give us their bourgeois propaganda.